 The answer is a resounding no.

-But it wasn’t always hunky dory.
-At times, Marvel storylines strayed down the path, some movies weren’t as successful as the others.
-The original ‘Avengers’ still has more takers than ‘Age of Ultron’, in terms of storytelling.
-So it’s really important to know your audience and their tastes, which keeps varying.
-In the past, many filmmakers have tried and left midway, while trying to make a movie in the superhero genre.
-Anurag Kashyap worked with the ‘Doga’ character for many years and eventually left it, citing the project not being viable in contemporary times, in terms of budget and technology constraints.
+Coming back to Indian films, especially Bollywood, in the past, many filmmakers have tried and left midway while trying to make a movie in the superhero genre.
+Anurag Kashyap worked with the ‘Doga’ character from Raj Comics for many years but eventually left it, citing the project not being viable in contemporary times, especially in terms of budget and technology constraints.
 Lately, director Ayan Mukherji is working with Ranbir Kapoor and Amitabh Bachchan for his ambitious superhero trilogy ‘Brahmastra’.
 Let’s hope this does well.